bstjean/mysql_toolkit/README.md

 # MySQL Toolkit

-A collection of useful (I hope!) functions, stored procedures and SQL scripts to facilitate your job!
+A collection of useful (I hope!) functions, stored procedures and SQL scripts to facilitate your job !

 ## Functions